 2. Full board, accommodation, cost of meals (with the exception of alcoholic beverages), all boat equipment (dry suit, woolly bear under-suit, wet boots, wet gloves, etc.) provided

 3. Induction and full training program with a professional research team

 4. Direct contact with experienced cetacean field scientists and students

 5. Seminars and optional guided tours

-7. Vital contribution to research funding
+7. A vital contribution to research funding

 Conducting advanced training courses in marine wildlife rescue, the CRRU also operates the only specialist response team in Scotland for live-stranded whales and dolphins.
-The fully-equipped team (scientists, veterinarians and qualified volunteers) are skilled and experienced to act and advise at the scene of a stranding with first aid, veterinary treatment and re-floatation procedures as required.
+The fully-equipped team (scientists, veterinarians, and qualified volunteers) are skilled and experienced to act and advise at the scene of a stranding with first aid, veterinary treatment, and re-floatation procedures as required.